sahajpatel008/bittorrent/docs/API_ENDPOINTS.md

 }
 ```

+**Note:**
-**Note:** The data file is automatically saved to `~/bittorrent-downloads/` directory.
-Seeding continues as long as the server is running.
+- The data file is automatically saved to `~/bittorrent-downloads/` directory.
+- The torrent file is automatically saved to persistent storage.
+- Seeding state is persisted and will resume automatically after server restart.

 ---